Responding to Drought in the Colorado River Basin

 Alternative

-Range/Basis for Lower Basin Delivery Reductions
+Range and Basis for Total Lower Basin Delivery Reductions

-Lake Powell Releases
+Range and Basis for Lake Powell Releases

 No Action